The invitation to apply for Deutschlandstipendium scholarships will be open from 27.10.2020 to 17.11.2020.

 The Deutschlandstipendium – Funding our future!

-The scholarship holders receive the income-independent scholarship (in addition to payments under the Federal Training Assistance Act [BAföG]) for at least two semesters and at most until the end of their regular study period, so that they are able to concentrate successfully on their university education.
+The scholarship holders receive the income-independent scholarship of 300 euros per month (in addition to payments under the Federal Training Assistance Act [BAföG]) for at least two semesters and at most until the end of their regular study period, so that they are able to concentrate successfully on their university education.

 The concept of performance on which the scholarship is based is deliberately broadly defined: It includes both above-average grades and credits along with a willingness to take responsibility or successful overcoming of obstacles in the student’s life and educational path.

-The TUHH will award the Deutschlandstipendium scholarships for the fourth time in the winter semester of 2018/19.
-Would you like to be a scholarship holder?
-Please find below further details of the application procedure.
+For the sixth time, the TUHH will award the Deutschlandstipendium scholarships for the winter semester 2020/21.
+Would you like to be a scholarship holder and are you motivated to exchange ideas with sponsors and other Deutschlandstipendium scholarship holders?
+Please find below further details of the application procedure:

 These are based on the TUHH Scholarship Award Guidelines pursuant to the German federal act on the creation of a national scholarship program of February 19, 2016 and the German Federal Ministry of Education and Research (BMBF) Act on the Creation of a National Scholarship Program (StipG) of July 21, 2011.
 Eligible for funding are individuals who are enrolled on a course at the TUHH for the period for which funding is approved or who fulfill the course admission requirements and are about to be admitted.
 Doctoral candidates may not apply.